Monique Owens: LGBT issues

 Owens was the only council member to vote "no" on the city's Pride Month resolution in 2019, saying that Eastpointe has "always accepted everybody".
 After becoming mayor, she voted against similar resolutions in both 2020 and 2021.
+Owens did not attend the council meeting where the 2023 Pride Month resolution was voted on.

 As mayor, Owens attended a Feb.
 2020 speech by Louis Farrakhan which included anti-LGBT remarks.

 Mayor

+Election as Mayor

 In 2019, incumbent mayor Suzanne Pixley did not file to run for re-election.
 On November 5, 2019, Owens was narrowly elected mayor with 32.5 percent of the vote in a five-way contest.
 She received 19 more votes than runner-up Mike Klinefelt.

 Property tax exemptions

 In July 2021, Owens applied for a poverty exemption from property taxes on her home in Eastpointe.
 The Eastpointe Board of Review later granted the mayor a 100 percent exemption from property taxes in 2021.

 In 2022, Owens applied for a tax exemption again, but the Eastpointe Board of Review denied the exemption for 2022 on the grounds that her income exceeded the guidelines for a poverty exemption.
 Owens appealed the board's decision to the Michigan Tax Tribunal, which in February 2023 issued a judgment upholding the city's denial of the exemption.
 Paperwork submitted by Owens to the tribunal claimed that her annual income was less than $12,000.
 Judge Patricia Halm, however, noted that the testimony and evidence considered by the tribunal showed income of $43,695.
 Tax records reviewed by the Macomb Daily shortly after the decision showed that Owens owed $3,378 for summer and winter 2022 property taxes.
+On Feb.
+28, 2023, Owens's 2022 property taxes were paid via two separate credit cards, according to city records.